splace/joysticks/README.md

 Midlevel (allows device interrogation and event re-assigning.)

-print out description of events when pressing button #1 or moving hat#1.(with 10sec timeout.)
+log description of events when pressing button #1 or moving hat#1.(with 10sec timeout.)

 	package main